goonstation/goonstation/.github/DEV_GUIDE.md

 ![](https://i.imgur.com/goYeY9R.png)

 Do you vaguely remember the name of a command you want to do?
-Press <kbd>Ctrl + Shift + P</kbd> to open the Command Palette and start typing.
+Press **Ctrl+Shift+P** to open the Command Palette and start typing.
 There's a decent chance that VS Code will be able to suggest the correct thing.

 One of the tabs in VS Code usually has its name written in italics; that means that it's a temporary tab (often created by Find) and any new tab will replace it.
-You can turn it into a permanent tab by doubleclicking on it or pressing <kbd>Ctrl + K</kbd> and Enter.
+You can turn it into a permanent tab by doubleclicking on it or pressing Ctrl + K and Enter.

-<kbd>F12</kbd> jumps to the definition of the thing you have your cursor over.
+**F12** jumps to the definition of the thing you have your cursor over.

-<kbd>Shift + F12</kbd> shows you all uses of the thing you have your cursor over.
+**Shift+F12** shows you all uses of the thing you have your cursor over.

 The above features might stop being accurate if you are doing a lot of changes, to refresh how VS Code sees the environment click the "goonstation" button in the bar at the bottom of the window.

 ![](https://i.imgur.com/Lhs7EHK.png)

-<kbd>Ctrl + Shift + F</kbd> lets you search across the whole codebase.
+**Ctrl + Shift + F** lets you search across the whole codebase.

-Press <kbd>Ctrl + T</kbd> and start typing the path / name of something you want to find, then hit enter to jump to its definition.
+Press **Ctrl+T** and start typing the path / name of something you want to find, then hit enter to jump to its definition.

-Press <kbd>Ctrl + K</kbd> and start typing the name of a file you want to open, then hit enter to open it.
+Press **Ctrl+P** and start typing the name of a file you want to open, then hit enter to open it.

 ### Using Command Line git

 Sometimes it might be useful to type in git commands directly.
-To do that press <kbd>Ctrl + \`</kbd> to open PowerShell in VS Code.
-(Or <kbd>Ctrl + Shift + \`</kbd> to make a new PowerShell window.)
+To do that press **ctrl + \`** to open PowerShell in VS Code.
+(Or **ctrl + shift + \`** to make a new PowerShell window.)
 Though this might depend on your operating system and default shell configuration.

 Cloning your repository: `git clone https://github.com/YOURNAME/goonstation`